This article is about laptop overheating solutions.

 - What Happens If My Laptop Overheats?

-We’ll look at 4 reasons why your laptop overheats, they are Dust buildup, Applications, Firmware or software, and Malware or viruses.
-I talk about the cause and effect of each one and how to remedy the issue below.
+We’ll look at 4 reasons why your laptop overheats and how to fix them.
+They are Dust buildup, Applications, Firmware or software, and Malware or viruses.
+I talk about the cause and effect of each one and what the laptop overheating solutions are below.

 1. Dust Buildup Can Cause A Laptop To Overheat